aleya-dev/alpaca/README.md

     alpaca --quiet install binutils

+### Updating repositories

+To update your local repository cache to see if there are new versions or new packages available, you can use

+    alpaca update

 ### Package installation

 Packages can be installed using the install command.
 If no version was specified, the latest version of the package will be installed: